yugyogeshpawar/DevOps_Online_Class/0.interview-questions-answers/azure-questions.md

 # Azure Questions

+## Azure Questions

-1. Question: What is Azure?
+### 1. Question: What is Azure?
    Answer: Azure is a cloud service provided by Microsoft.
 It allows you to use computers and storage in the cloud instead of your own computer.

-2. Question: What is an Azure VM?
+### 2. Question: What is an Azure VM?
    Answer: An Azure VM, or Virtual Machine, is like a computer that's stored in the cloud.
 You can use it to run your programs and store your data.

-3. Question: What is Azure Storage?
+### 3. Question: What is Azure Storage?
    Answer: Azure Storage is like a big box that you can store your data in.
 It's safe and can be used by many computers at the same time.
+This storage can be used for various purposes such as storing files, databases, and even virtual machines.

-4. Question: What is Azure Active Directory?
+### 4. Question: What is Azure Active Directory?
    Answer: Azure Active Directory is like a big book of passwords for your cloud accounts.
 It helps you keep track of who has access to your cloud stuff.

-5. Question: What is Azure App Service?
+### 5. Question: What is Azure App Service?
    Answer: Azure App Service is like a big box that makes it easy to build, run, and grow web applications.
 You can use it to make your own website or app.

 6. Question: What is Azure Functions?